Last updated: October 16, 2023

 In this foothills section several tributaries join the Canning and deep springs bubble gin-clear water into the river.
 During the winter these fresh water sources quickly turn to ice which freeze layer upon layer into vast fields of aufeis.
 These arctic ice fields glisten long into the summer and the Canning carves canyons through these icy canyons.
 Paddling through them is otherworldly.

 June 25 - 27

 As even the northernmost foothills fade behind our canoes, the horizon curves in an unfamiliar and beautiful arc.
 The coastal plain seems austere at first, but quickly becomes a cherished landscape full of wildlife and wonder.
 Evening walks no longer ascend a nearby promontory, but instead aim towards inland lakes hosting swans, loons and an astounding assortment of shorebirds.

 The Canning’s delta is unique.
 The river actually splits into 2 different rivers each with it’s own ocean mouth.
 Generally we follow the “Staines” branch which in turn splits into several braids before eventually collecting itself back into a single channel near the dunes at the river’s mouth.
 Caribou frequent the river gravels and braided tundra along the lower Canning.
 If lucky we could see tens of thousands of animals enjoying the sea breezes.

 The coastal plain and especially the river delta is rich in bird life, some of the best in Arctic Alaska.
-We plan on spending the last full day of the trip at the Arctic Coast.
-We can hike down to the beach and maybe even swim in the Arctic Ocean before returning to the air-strip a couple miles inland to prepare for the sad but inevitable departure.
+We plan on spending the last full day of the trip near the Arctic Coast.
+We can hike down to the beach and maybe even swim in the icy ocean before returning to the air-strip a couple miles inland to prepare for the sad but inevitable departure.